loyannec/zendesk-ticket-viewer/README.md

 1. Clone this repository.
 2. `$ cd` into the root directory of this repo.
 3. Run `npm install` to install any outstanding technologies that are required by the application.
 (You need [Node.js](https://nodejs.org/), which includes `npm`, to do this and to run the app).
-4. Execute `npm run watch` in the base application folder to start the server.
+4. Run `npm start` in the base application folder to start the server.
+(Run `npm run watch` if you would like to alter any files during the execution.)
 5. Access the running server by navigating to `localhost:3000` in a browser.

 ## Usage